-Fairfield and Le Grand Canals 🕕
+Fairfield and Le Grand Canals

 The campus street and open space system intersects with two agricultural irrigation canals owned by the Merced Irrigation District.
 An easement held by the irrigation district extends 75 feet in each direction from the center of each canal, for a total of 150 feet.
 The land area for the canals are not included in totals for campus acreage.
-The canals serve as distinctive boundaries definining campus neighborhoods and the districts within the Academic Core.
+The canals serve as distinctive boundaries defining campus neighborhoods.

-The North and South Bowls (b)
+The North and South Bowls

 The North and South Bowls are naturally occurring land depressions in the center of the site that are partially edged by the canals.
 The "bowls" provide an internal focus for land uses along their edges.
 The LRDP reserves the two bowls as open space that also function as retention basins for excess stormwater.
-The Academic Core and Student Neighborhoods are organized around the two bowls, forming an inward-facing visual perch.
+The Campus Core, Academic District and Student Neighborhoods are organized around the two bowls, forming an inward-facing visual perch.

-Academic Campus Districts
+Campus Districts